Wins for Workers: Legislation and Policy We Helped Get Passed

 USW health and safety priorities advance.

-Trade changes.
+Trade actions.

 [1] Forbes, How the American Rescue Plan Will Help Nearly a Million Retirees and Workers, March 12, 2021.